alexdaniel654/Renal_Segmentor/README.md

 2. Run the `renal_segmentor.exe -h` to generate a list of available parameters.
 The application runs via a command line if any input arguments are specified, if not, it opens as a GUI.

 ### As a Python package
-1. Activate the python environment you want to install the package on and run `pip install renal_segmentor`.
+1. Activate the python environment you want to install the package on and run `pip install renalsegmentor`.
 2. The example code snippet below will generate a mask of `T2w.nii.gz` as a numpy array and print the TKV to the terminal.

 ```python